 Both non-hormonal and hormonal IUDs are available.
 It’s important to understand the differences between them and how they might affect you.

 For example, if you have heavy or painful periods to begin with, a hormonal IUD can lighten and lessen painful periods over time.

 While one of the benefits of IUDs is that they can last for a long time, you should think of that as the maximum time, not the minimum.
-IUDs are immediately reversible upon removal.
-So they can be effective for as long as you need them to be — whether that’s one year or 12 years, depending on the type of IUD.
+IUDs are immediately reversible upon removal, so they can be effective for as long as you need them to be.
+That can be 1 year or 12 years, depending on the type of IUD.

-Ultimately, for most people, the discomfort of IUD insertion is brief, and it’s worth it to walk out with a safe, highly effective, extremely-low maintenance and easily-reversible method of birth control.
+Ultimately, for most people, the discomfort of IUD insertion is relatively brief, and it’s worth it to walk out with a safe, highly effective, extremely low-maintenance, and easily reversible method of birth control.